timothycdc/tchungblog/exampleSite/content/blog/cs50ai-chapter-1-knowledge.md

 ### Method 1: Model Checking

+KB ⊨ q

-We can go through all possible models.
-For every model where its knowledge base(a) is valid/true, and its query (b) is true, we know that a ⊨ b, or KB ⊨ b.
-Otherwise, KB does not entail b.
+We check through all possible models.
+For every model where its knowledge base (KB) is valid/true, and its query (q) is true, we know that KB ⊨ q.
+Otherwise, KB does not entail q.
+We do not need to care about models that have a false knowledge base

 <span class="tablewrapper" markdown="1">